-People to this day will not agree with the way I live as a christian.
+To this day, people will not agree with the way I live as a christian.
 No, I do not live a sin free life.
 No, I do not bash non-believers.
 No, I do not judge others for not practicing moral behavior.
-You no why?
+Why not?
 BECAUSE THAT IS NOT WHAT A CHRISTIAN DOES.
-That my friend is what you would describe as a christian created by society.
+That, my friend, is what you would describe as a christian created by society.
 Wake up and take the initiative to educate yourself and tap into your higher power, whatever that may look like to you.
-It is time to over ride the system that has been placed upon us.
+It is time to override the system that has been placed upon us.
 How does it make sense to you that a single blueprint in life is made to sit right with every human on this earth?
 Exactly.
 It doesn’t.